Most people are familiar with the concept of a Blue and Red

 individual, and a stable condition of emotions.

-Perhaps that same model can be also applied to how people
+That same model can be also applied to how people deal with

 Bargaining – "Can’t I just